I’m writing this blog about my own garden, as the autumn sunshine beams down through the last leaves on the trees.

 These are the last of the shallots from the garden.
 They are so easy to grow, I would recommend growing them to anyone, especially kids as they are easy to handle.

-You just buy them in sets, we plonk them in the ground – in about April/May – so that just their tips are showing and they’re ready to harvest from about July/August onwards
+You just buy them in sets, we plonk them in the ground – in about March – so that just their tips are showing and they’re ready to harvest from about July/August onwards

 We’ve used ours in stews, Dad REALLY loves em!